tomspetter/HabitTracker/README.md

 A beautiful, minimalist habit tracker with a year-at-a-glance view.
 Track up to 6 daily habits with color-coded circular dots inspired by GitHub's contribution graph.

+## Live Demo

+**Try it now at [habitdot.com](https://habitdot.com)** - Free to sign up and use!

+You can either:
+- **Sign up and use it** - Create a free account and start tracking your habits
+- **View as a demo** - See the app in action before deciding to fork and self-host

+No installation needed to try it out!

+---

 > **Note:** Now with secure authentication, statistics, and account management!

 ![Habit Tracker Preview](images/preview.png)